willpanderson/Auto-Learn/README.md

 **REVISION** Auto-Learn has been renamed to Auto-Learn Pro.

-             There are now 12 Classifications:
+ Eventually, there will be a total of 12 Classifications:

              * Estate/Wagon